info201b-wi20/final-project-suicide_rates/README.md

 **Questions we hope to answer:**
 - Is there a correlation between a country’s socioeconomic status and its suicide rate?
->- Using data from ..., we can directly compare a country's socioeconomic status with it's suicide rate.
+>- Using data from "Suicide Rates Overview 1985 to 2016", we can directly graph each country's GDP per capita (an indicator for the standard of living) with it's suicide rate.
 - Are there more mental health facilities for countries with higher suicide rates?
-Or is the number affected by socioeconomic status?
+Or is the number more closely correlated with the countries' socioeconomic status?
->-
+>- Using data from "Mental health service availability" and "Suicide Rates Overview 1985 to 2016", we will compare the many different mental health facilities and services available with the current suicide rate of each country and the "Suicide Rates Overview 1985 to 2016" GDP per capita.
 - How does age and gender relate to the number of suicide rates?
 IS there a higher rate for a particular demographic?
->-
-`Describes how the question can be answered using data (e.g., a specific comparison within or analysis of the data that answers the question) (1 point)`
->- How do different countries’ suicide rates change over time?
-Are they similar or drastically different, and if different, why so?
+>- Using "Suicide Rates Overview 1985 to 2016" and "OECD Data - Suicide Rates", we will graph the data for each demographic and determine if particular age groups or gender has a particular bearing on the quantity of suicides.

+---

 ## Finding Data
 - [Suicide Rates Overview 1985 to 2016](https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016)